Stem-cell line

 A stem cell line is a group of stem cells that is cultured in vitro and can be propagated indefinitely.
-Stem cell lines are derived from either animal or human tissues and come from one of three sources: embryonic stem cells, adult stem cells, or induced stem cells.
+Stem cell lines are derived from either animal or human tissues and come from one of three sources: embryonic stem cells, adult stem cells, or induced pluripotent stem cells.
 They are commonly used in research and regenerative medicine.

 Properties

 By definition, stem cells possess two properties: (1) they can self-renew, which means that they can divide indefinitely while remaining in an undifferentiated state; and (2) they are pluripotent or multipotent, which means that they can differentiate to form specialized cell types.
 Due to the self-renewal capacity of stem cells, a stem cell line can be cultured in vitro indefinitely.

 A stem-cell line is distinctly different from an immortalized cell line, such as the HeLa line.
 While stem cells can propagate indefinitely in culture due to their inherent properties, immortalized cells would not normally divide indefinitely but have gained this ability due to mutation.
 Immortalized cell lines can be generated from cells isolated from tumors, or mutations can be introduced to make the cells immortal.

 A stem cell line is also distinct from primary cells.
 Primary cells are cells that have been isolated and then used immediately.
 Primary cells cannot divide indefinitely and thus cannot be cultured for long periods of time in vitro.